 Rf is a function of the partition coefficient.
 It is a given substance, provided other experimental conditions like temperature, type of paper, duration and direction of development, etc. Are kept constant.
 Keeping the above factors constant it is possible to compare the Rf value of different substances.
-For eg. If ds is the distance traveled by solvent front from the origin line, and dA and dB are the distance traveled by substance A and B, then their respective Rf values are given by,
+For eg. If ds is the distance traveled by solvent front from the original line, and dA and dB are the distance traveled by substances A and B, then their respective Rf values are given by,

 This Rf value can be used to identify the component of the mixture.